persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-04-11-python-fastapi-auth-rag-two.md

   - ai
 ---

-Python FastAPI with JWT Auth and OpenAPI / Swagger serving a RAG (with pipline) Application using LLM by Groq - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+Python FastAPI with JWT Auth and OpenAPI / Swagger serving a RAG (with pipline) Application using LLM by Groq + Hugging Face embeddings - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel

 <p><a href="https://fastapi-jwt-auth-rag-two.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving JWT Auth and RAG pipeline">Try the demo by OpenAPI...</a></p>

-A Starter FastAPI + JWT Auth + Retrieval-Augmented Generation (RAG) + (RAG pipeline) + LLM + Groq + OpenAPI - secured by HTTPS
+A Starter FastAPI + JWT Auth + Retrieval-Augmented Generation (RAG) + (RAG pipeline) + LLM + Groq + Hugging Face embeddings + OpenAPI - secured by HTTPS

 During the development process, I used ChatGPT for assisting with code generation and Github Copilot for code inline suggestion